dsrvlabs/vatz/README.md

 A leading blockchain technology company, **[DSRV](https://www.dsrvlabs.com/)** validates for 40+ global networks and provides infrastructure solutions for next-level building.
 This includes All That Node (enterprise-grade NaaS supporting 24+ protocols) and WELLDONE Studio (multi-chain product suite for developers and retail users alike).

-Our ethos is to adapt to what the market and community need; our mission is to advance the next internet and enable every player to build what they envision.
+Our ethos is to adapt to what the market and community need; our mission to advance the next internet and enable every player to build what they envision.

 [<img alt="Homepage" src="https://user-images.githubusercontent.com/63234878/210315637-2d30efdd-5b9e-463e-8731-571916a6e1e3.svg" width="50" height="50" />](https://www.dsrvlabs.com/)
 [<img alt="Medium" src="https://user-images.githubusercontent.com/6308023/176984456-f82c5c67-ebf3-455c-8494-c64ebfd66c58.svg" width="50" height="50" />](https://medium.com/dsrv)